Orange Personal Injury Lawyers

 But there are also hazards to riders like construction equipment, an unmarked trench, a hidden pothole, non-operational, or poorly phased traffic light.

 There are countless ways a rider can become harmed.
 Sometimes even the bike itself has a defective part or is or a poor design that fails, causing a wreck.

-The word renowned Santiago Creek Bike Trail is primarily made up of an asphalt aisle next to the Santiago Creek.
+The word renowned Santiago Creek Bike Trail primarily is made up of an asphalt aisle next to the Santiago Creek.
 Its reach is 6 miles from Hart Park and then Cannon Street.

-One artery advances north into City-owned territory beginning at Walnut Avenue to Collins Avenue.
+One artery advances north into City-owned territory, beginning at Walnut Avenue to Collins Avenue.
 Afterward, it hooks up with the City of Villa Park.